mandisiblou/mandisiblou/README.md

 - 👋 Hi, I’m @mandisiblou.
 - 👀 I’m interested in Teaching Software Development.
 - 🌱 I’m a Cape Peninsula University of Technology Graduate.
-- 💞️ I’m looking to collaborate on Java Projects.
+- 💞️ I’m looking to collaborate on Java Projects or C# Projects.
 - 📫 You can reach me on (+27)0627337201/mandisiblou@gmail.com

 <!---